Cramlington: New town development

 The idea of a new town development in Cramlington was first envisaged in 1958.

 In June 1961, Northumberland County Council's Planning Committee approved the draft plans to establish what it hoped would be "Britain's first enterprise town."
 Sponsored by the council, the development was to be carried by a consortium led by William Leech, which had acquired the land.
 It was predicted to take 20 years, cost £50m and eventually house 40,000 inhabitants across a four square mile site that also included an industrial zone.
 A one-way road system was proposed, with the waggon ways of the former pits being repurposed as pedestrians paths.

 The plan was finally approved by the Minister of Housing and Local Government in January 1963, by which time the estimated population had grown to 48,000 and the cost projected at £60m.
 It marked the first time a new town had been developed without the establishment of a government-backed development corporation.
 The planning officer predicted that it should look like a town in five years and be complete in 20 years.
 The first factory was to be completed by summer 1963.

 In October 1964, an advert inviting investment in the development recorded an area of 2,200 acres, 530 of which were for industry.

 In 2017, remnants of an Iron Age settlement was discovered on land destined for further housing development.
 Despite the interest of the town population and the potential to build upon the increasing town profile and interest created by Northumberlandia, Northumberland County Council decided to proceed with the housing development regardless.

 Local government

 Cramlington Local Government District was created in 1865.
-Later, the Local Government Act of 1894 established the Cramlington Urban District.
+Later, the Local Government Act 1894 established the Cramlington Urban District.
 This was succeeded by the Seaton Valley Urban District in 1935.
 From 1 April 1974, Cramlington became a part of Blyth Valley.
 Responsibilities were transferred to Northumberland County Council from 1 April 2009 as a result of 2009 structural changes to local government in England.

-On 5 September 2019, to mark the 10th anniversary of the establishment of Cramlington Town Council, it was agreed to create the position of Town Mayor.
+On 5 September 2019, to mark the 10th anniversary of the establishment of Cramlington Town Council, it was agreed to create the position of town mayor.
 The position was awarded to Cllr Loraine De Simone.
-Loraine has been a Cllr in the Cramlington Village ward since 2017.
+Loraine has been a councillor in the Cramlington Village ward since 2017.

 The most recent vote saw a Conservative majority in the 2021 Northumberland County Council election.

-The election results for the Parish and Town council for Cramlington on 6 May 2021:
+The election results for the parish and town council for Cramlington on 6 May 2021: